 - I am a die-hard Stephen King fan and his style heavily influences my own writing.
 My one wish is that maybe, just maybe, I could someday meet him (or at least talk to him).
 This began in sixth grade, when I borrowed my father’s copy of ‘Salem’s Lot.

 - I have a particular fondness for ’98-’02 Honda Accord EX V6 Coupes.
 With the help of my step-father and my brother’s girlfriend, I am building a show car in my free time when I’m not blogging and I have the finances to do so.

 - I love World of Warcraft.
-I play Horde on Uldaman and am a vanilla player.
+I play Horde on Uther and am a vanilla player (Battletag: TheGrimoire#11131).

 - Yes, I am a gamer and I am a die hard PS4 girl.
 WoW aside, of course.